* Disclaimer – This Article contains Amazon Associate Product Links*

 Step 34: Take your GPS wires and connect them to the GPS port, and the I2C port.

-Step 35: Take your APM Power module cable and connect it to the power connector that you soldered onto the bottom plate of the Neewer frame, and connect the other wire with the small white connector on it to the PM port on the APM board.
+Step 35: Take your APM Power module cable and connect it to the power connector that you soldered onto the bottom plate of the Eztronics frame, and connect the other wire with the small white connector on it to the PM port on the APM board.

 Step 36: Take the Radio Telemetry module and put a piece of Velcro on the back of the module.
-Place it on the end of the top plate or bottom plate of the Neewer frame and route the wire to the Telcom port.
+Place it on the end of the top plate or bottom plate of the Eztronics frame and route the wire to the Telcom port.